splunk/splunk-operator/docs/AppFramework.md

 6. Apply the Custom Resource specification: `kubectl apply -f Standalone.yaml`

-The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps to the standalone instance for local use.
-The App Framework will also scan for changes to the App Source folders based on the polling interval, and deploy updated archives to the instance.
-A Pod reset is triggered to install the new or modified apps.
+The App Framework detects the Splunk app or add-on archive files available in the App Source locations, and deploys them to the standalone instance path for local use.

+The App Framework calculates a checksum for each app or add-on archive file in the App Source location.
+The app name and checksum is recorded in the CR, and used to compare the deployed apps to the app archive files in the App Source location.
+The App Framework will scan for changes to the App Source folders using the polling interval, and deploy any updated apps to the instance.

+For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.

-Note: A similar approach can be used for installing apps on License Manager using it's own CR.
+You can use the same approach for installing apps on License Manager using it's own CR.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields).